 When adopted, direct injection offered a double work-energy availability.
 With a Relative Motion cylinder we will take another even bigger positive step, as to the size of improvements on both energy return and cleaner emissions.

 due to increased combustion pressure with modified piston speed.
-CO mass fraction at comparable direct injection test parameters was reduced from 4.43% to 1.76%. earlier injection promised even much better numbers, as testing is not completed yet.
+CO mass fraction at comparable direct injection test parameters was reduced from 4.43% to 1.76% at 30:1 theoretical compression ratio. at 18:1 we may loos such advantage, however that can be managed by partially premixing fluid, which provided better results.

 Usually, combustion complete burning efficiency is associated with lower Co, Hydrocarbons.